Best Cloud Storage for Small Business 2026: OneDrive, Google Drive & When to Go Beyond

 |---|---|

-Before committing, run a 2-week trial with your top choice:
+Before switching anything, run a 2-week trial with your top choice:

-- Ecosystem giants: You likely already have access—test the AI features (Copilot/Gemini) to see if they're worth the upgrade
+- Ecosystem giants: You likely already have access — test the AI features (Copilot or Gemini) against real tasks before deciding whether they're worth upgrading for

-- Specialized tools: LucidLink offers a free trial for up to 3 users.
-Test it with a real project.
+- Specialized tools: LucidLink offers a free trial for up to 3 users; test it with an actual project, not a synthetic benchmark

 Step 3: Calculate Total Cost of Ownership